-No, I am on my way to pick up reference books required to tackle the only enterprise of any meaning, The Mythopoetic Legacy of Abdullah Shah Ghazi (RA), and, if Lady Luck smiles, several dog-eared copies of a local digest that features lesbian trysts.3 Bless the Lesbians!
+No, I am on my way to pick up reference books required to tackle the only enterprise of any meaning, The Mythopoetic Legacy of Abdullah Shah Ghazi (RA), and, if Lady Luck smiles, several dog-eared copies of a local digest that features lesbian trysts.It is no secret that some of the highest circulation literary publications appeal to both hand and head.
+Bless the Lesbians!
 Bless their trysts!
 To be honest, however, the fact of the matter is that I need to get out of the Lodge, get out of my head.
 Although not temperamentally paranoid—anxious, yes, but not paranoid—I can sense a sulfuric conspiracy.
-There had been intimations even prior to the Major's visit.
+There had been intimations even prior to the Major’s visit.

 The other day, for instance, I had woken to an unfamiliar mechanical clamour, like swarming rickshaws, deriving from the general vicinity of the vegetable garden.
 To my shock, my weak-kneed horror, a large diesel generator, as alien as a UFO, had materialized by the boundary wall, belching smoke.
 My calculations suggested that the contraption occupies nineteen percent of my patch, ravaging the sweet zucchinis and cherry tomatoes that garnish my cold pasta salads.
 When Babu returned in the evening, I protested vociferously.
 I was told in a reasonable tenor, a tenor reserved for the recalcitrant, that the “loadshedding situation” compelled him to acquire a secondhand Korean manufactured 6kVa generator.

 “I’m not concerned about the capability of the dashed device!
 I’m concerned about its placement, partner!
 And the smoke—look at that smoke!”

 “We had no choice.”
 WE who?
 I would have liked to ask.
 “You see,” he gestured, “the line from the street enters here from the grid?”